 Note that this presupposes that Helen was unwilling, abducted by Paris.
 The wording suggests rape.
 This may fit the charter myth but it is not how Homer tells the story.
 He gives us a Helen who followed Paris for love and feels bad about it (Il 3.171-, 3.390-, 24.764).

 In Homer's rhetoric, the above has the function of absolving the Trojans from the accusation of "coming over here and stealing our girls".
-But if Paris is not to blame, then Helen must be.
+But if Paris is not to blame for abduction, then Helen must be guilty of betraying her husband.
+This is a problem for Homer.
+See the page on women.